lizituo12/SlowFast/GETTING_STARTED.md

 # Getting Started with PySlowFast

-This document provides a brief intro of launching jobs in PySlowFast for training and testing.
+This document provides a brief intro of launching jobs in PySlowFast for WebCam task.
 Before launching any job, make sure you have properly installed the PySlowFast following the instruction in [README.md](README.md) and you have prepared the dataset following [DATASET.md](slowfast/datasets/DATASET.md) with the correct format.
+## Setting project argument
+Create a checkpoint dir,and Put AVA model and Detection2 model,and you can follwing the parament file in [.demo/AVA/SLOWFAST_32x2_R101_50_50.yaml]

 ## Train a Standard Model from Scratch